Blog

 Smarter Simulations in Performance Testing

 In my introduction to performance testing I mentioned two problems that stand in tension of each other.
 On one hand, you might make testing appear too simple.
-At the extreme end, this is just hitting a static web page frequently, and never actually hitting the parts of the website that require database lookups.
-The performance test
+At the extreme end, this is just hitting a static web page frequently, and never actually hitting the parts of the website that require

 Read More